hjtsas/monty/README.md

-This is a  monty program that is sone by Hoja Tesema
+This is a  monty program that is done by Hoja Tesema

 Usage: monty file
 where file is the path to the file containing Monty byte code